 The Economist Magazine has shed light on the Barbarians in their caves.
 Now it is up to others to bring them out in daylight.
 Remember an old Norse Myth: A Troll will burst in daylight.

-This Page sheds light also on Private Equity Funds - vs. Self-directed Management of Shares (S-dMoS) - either by a Share Saver Account (SSA) or a Collaborative Value Network (CVN)-Approach for Impact Investing.
+This Page sheds light on Private Equity Funds vs. Self-directed Management of Shares (S-dMoS) - either by a Share Saver Account (SSA) or a Collaborative Value Network (CVN)-Approach for Impact Investing.

-A very different Alternative: Self-directed Management of Shares (S-dMoS)
+A different Alternative: Self-directed Management of Shares (S-dMoS)

 by a Share Saving Account (SSA) for an individual portfolio